profsmith89/ctps/_sources/chap14.md

 I'm emphasizing decision problems because they'll play an important role in proving that we can't write `found_bug`.
 Whoa, you might say.
 And I'll say, "Yes."
 This is the first problem that will defeat us, and it's not because we're not smart enough.
 It's because Alan Turing proved in 1936 that no one could write an algorithm to solve it.
 No algorithm means no solution.
 Finding all bugs in all scripts is an example of an *uncomputable* problem.
 I'm sorry that we can't deliver our super tool.

 You might also hear theoretical computer scientists call this category of problems *undecidable*.
 There's two reasons for this.
 First, and most simply, they like to use the terms compute, decide, and solve interchangeably.
 Second, and a bit more technical, it's because they often prove that a problem *P* is uncomputable by a technique called *reduction*, which is a fancy term for showing the solution to *P* depends upon the solution to some other problem (call it *D*).
-If a decision problem *D* has been proven to be undecidable and you can show that a solution to *D* is required in a solution to P, then *P* is undecidable too.
+If a decision problem *D* has been proven to be undecidable and you can show that a solution to *D* is required in a solution to *P*, then *P* is undecidable too.

 While I'm mentioning types of problems, now's a good time to say that we've been writing what are called solutions to *tractable* problems, which means we know of algorithms that can solve these problems *efficiently* (i.e., producing an answer takes a reasonable amount of time and other computational resources).
 Web search, which we discussed in Act II, is an example of a non-trivial, but tractable problem.